MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/session/session-defaultclienttype-method.md

 ## Example 2

- In the following example, DEFAULTCLIENTTYPE is used as a parameter in the GETURL method to return the URL of the default client that is configured for the [!INCLUDE[d365fin_server_md](../../includes/d365fin_server_md.md)] instance.
+ In the following example, DEFAULTCLIENTTYPE is used as a parameter in the GetURL method to return the URL of the default client that is configured for the [!INCLUDE[d365fin_server_md](../../includes/d365fin_server_md.md)] instance.

 ```
-url := GETURL(DEFAULTCLIENTTYPE);
+url := GetURL(DEFAULTCLIENTTYPE);
-MESSAGE('The URL is %1.', url);
+Message('The URL is %1.', url);
 ```

 ## See Also